-In particular, the two proposed algorithms outperform SSAL, the third best algorithm, with a considerable margin.
-Since the two proposed algorithms distinguish from SSAL in that they are designed for batch mode active learning while SSAL does not, we thus conclude the importance of batch mode active learning when multiple examples are selected in each iteration.
-Finally, comparing the two proposed batch mode active learning methods, we found they have similar performance.
-For most cases, they perform almost the same except for the second iteration, where $SVM{BMAL}^{SS(CO)}$ achieves slightly better performance on the COREL dataset while $SVM{BMAL}^{SS(QP)}$ performs better on the ImageCLEF dataset.
+Several observations can be drawn from the results.
+First, we observe that all the eight active learning methods outperformed the baseline random method across all the iterations for both datasets.
+This result indicates that all the active learning methods were indeed working well.
+Second, we observe that through all the iterations, for both datasets, the four active learning methods that exploited semisupervised learning techniques (i.e., SSAL, SVMSS(CO)BMAL, and SVMSS(QP)BMAL) outperformed the other six methods, which did not utilize unlabeled data.
+We also observe that, without the assistance of semisupervised learning, the two proposed algorithms for batch mode active learning performed considerably worse than SSAL; however, with the help of semisupervised learning, we notice a very significant improvement in the batch mode active learning.
+All these results indicate the importance of combining semisupervised learning techniques with active learning methods.
+Third, we observe that the two proposed algorithms, that is, $SVM{BMAL}^{SS(CO)}$ and $SVM{BMAL}^{SS(QP)}$ , outperformed all the other algorithms.
+In particular, the two proposed algorithms outperformed SSAL, the third best algorithm, by a considerable margin.
+Since the two proposed algorithms are distinguished from SSAL in that they are designed for batch mode active learning while SSAL is not, we thus note the importance of batch mode active learning when multiple examples were selected in each iteration.
+Finally, comparing the two proposed batch mode active learning methods, we find they performed similarly.
+For most cases, they performed almost the same except for the second iteration, where $SVM{BMAL}^{SS(QP)}$ achieved slightly better performance on the COREL dataset while $SVM{BMAL}^{SS(QP)}$ performed better on the ImageCLEF dataset.